 Special Category and Criminal Convictions Personal Data

-Our policy for how the Met protects Special Category and Criminal Convictions Personal Data can be viewed here.
+View our policy for how the Met protects Special Category and Criminal Convictions Personal Data.

 10. Is my data subject to automated decision making or profiling?

 No, you will not be subject to decisions that will have a significant impact on you based solely on automated decision-making, unless we have a lawful basis for doing so and we have notified you.